 Common Patterns of a Prolonged Period of Adjustment

 A secure partner will often make attempts to work on the relationship.
 When those fail, he or she may end the relationship outright, or have an affair.
 A secure partner is not likely to continue indefinitely in a relationship that is not enjoyable.
 Everyone wants validation and if it doesn’t come from the needy partner, it will come from someone else (e.g. an affair) or something else (e.g. workaholism).

 A needy partner is less likely to end the relationship because of fears of being alone, just like the needy partner.
 These relationships are characterized by an intense period of conflict when each person is fighting to get their needs met, followed by a period of relative calm and making up, followed by intense conflict again.
 This creates a roller-coaster style of relationship that may go on for many years.

 A roller coaster style of relationship is unlikely to go on indefinitely, and is usually ended by an affair followed by separation and divorce.
 An affair prevents a cheating partner from needing to face being alone.
 The partner who is cheated on at this time will have intense fears of abandonment and be willing to do anything to restore the relationship.

 An abandoned needy partner will climb any mountain or violate any values if it means keeping their partner

 End Neediness to Preserve Relationships

-Secure dating, without committing quickly to any one person, and taking the time to shop around for a partner who is a good fit are some of the most important steps that single people can take to end neediness.
+Single people can learn secure dating.
+Secure dating means not committing quickly to any one person, and taking the time to shop around for a partner who is a good fit.
+These are the most important steps that single people can take to end neediness.
 The better the match, the fewer adjustments will need to be made later on.

 Relationships Result from Good Relationship Skills, Not Luck